Jurisdiction EU Consumers

 - concluded after the dispute:

-- gives consumer wider choice than the Regulation allows
+- gives consumers wider choice than the Regulation allows

 - it was agreed after the dispute arose,